Variational quantum algorithm for ergotropy estimation in quantum many-body batteries

 In this work, we have studied the ergotropy - the maximal extractable work - of quantum batteries.
 We have shown that the calculation of the ergotropy can be naturally phrased in terms of a variational quantum algorithm and thus, the ergotropy is readily amenable to current NISQ device computations.
 We have embedded the ergotropy calculation in an end-to-end variational simulation routine for quantum batteries called VQErgo that includes battery initialization, charging, and the ergotropy estimation.
 Note that due to the modularity of the presented framework, different algorithms for any of its subroutines like initial state preparation or time evolution can be chosen and adapted to the system at hand.

 We tested VQErgo on a battery undergoing transverse field Ising dynamics.
-To that end, we investigated the passive state optimization and the required depth of the variational circuit with the battery cell size and charging time.
-In particular, we showed that a circuit depth larger than unity is necessary beyond a critical charging time after which long-range correlations set in.
+To that end, we investigated the passive state optimization and the required {number of repetitions} of the variational circuit with the battery cell size and charging time.
+In particular, we showed that {more than one repetition} is necessary beyond a critical charging time after which long-range correlations set in.
 Subsequently, we demonstrated VQErgo using a noisy classical simulator with noise characteristics from a current IBM quantum device, and demonstrated that the passive state optimization can be carried out on the actual physical device.
 In both cases, we were able to successfully measure the injected work and ergotropy for different charging times.
 While the estimated ergotropies were slightly below their true exact values, the qualitative dependence of the ergotropy with time still matched the theoretical predictions.
-In particular, the results allow us to infer the optimal charging time of the quantum battery that is leading to the maximal ergotropy.
-Our algorithm is also not restricted to the simulation of quantum batteries, but is also amenable to other thermodynamic devices which depend on the ergotropy, such as quantum heat engines coupled to squeezed baths \cite{Rossnagel2014,Klaers2017,Niedenzu2018,Biswas2022extractionof}, quantum flywheels \cite{Levy2016,flywheel2019}, and can also be used to measure genuine multipartite entanglement \cite{Puliyil2022}.
+In particular, the results allow us to infer the optimal charging time of the quantum battery that leads to the maximal ergotropy.